-The difference between shadowcopy and deepcopy in python
+The difference between shallow copy and deepcopy in Python

 Below is a practical code example illustrating the differences among the three.